Single-Course Engelsk 5 ECTS

 Course Content

-The postulates and general principles of quantum mechanics; wave functions, operators, Schrödinger equation, Heisenberg uncertainty principle.
-The hydrogen atom; angular momentum, atomic orbitals, electron spin, spin-orbit interaction, term symbols.
+Postulates and general principles of quantum mechanics: wavefunctions, operators, the Schrödinger equation, Heisenberg’s uncertainty principle.
+Model systems: particle in a box (1D, 3D), free particle, harmonic oscillator (vibrations), rigid rotor (rotations).
+The hydrogen atom: angular momentum, atomic orbitals, electron spin, spin-orbit coupling, term symbols.
 The variational method and perturbation theory.
-Many-electron atoms; Slater determinants, Hartree-Fock method, term symbols.
-The chemical bond; Born-Oppenheimer approximation, one- and two-electron molecules, molecular orbitals (MO) described by linear combinations of atomic orbitals (LCAO), Hartree-Fock-Roothaan equations.
-Qualitative theory of chemical bonding; qualitative MO theory, Hückel method.
-Computational chemistry; basis sets, computer software, molecular properties.
-Introduction to post Hartree-Fock methods; Møller-Plesset perturbation theory (MP2).
-A small computational chemistry project will be carried out to gain practical experience with molecular modelling software on selected chemical problems.
+Many-electron atoms: Slater determinants, the Hartree-Fock method, term symbols.
+Chemical bonding: the Born-Oppenheimer approximation, one- and two-electron molecules, molecular orbitals (MO) described as linear combinations of atomic orbitals (LCAO), the Hartree-Fock-Roothaan equations.
+Qualitative theory of chemical bonding: qualitative MO theory, the Hückel method.
+Computational chemistry: basis sets, computer software, molecular properties.
+Introduction to post-Hartree-Fock methods, e.g. Møller-Plesset perturbation theory (MP2), Configuration Interaction (CI), Density Functional Theory (DFT), etc.

 Recommended prerequisites